elerac/immetaio/README.md

 ### Multiple Images (Specifying a Directory)

-You can also save and load multiple images by specifying a directory.
-This is useful for organizing image sequences or batches of images.

 ```python
 img0 = np.random.randint(0, 255, (480, 640, 3), dtype=np.uint8)
 img1 = np.random.randint(0, 255, (480, 640, 3), dtype=np.uint8)